-Culinary School Lesson: How To Make Restaurant-Style Crispy Hash Browns
+Culinary School Lesson: Restaurant-Style Hash Browns

 In my “What I Learned in Culinary School” series, I’ll be sharing tips and tricks that I learned from two years of working with some of the country’s best chefs.
 This will include big things like learning to work efficiently, and small things like how to cook bacon perfectly.
 All of them will be applicable to your home kitchen, making you a faster, better, and more confident cook.

 Before I went to culinary school, I was just terrible at making breakfast.
 I could cook a perfect steak, make salad dressings from scratch and bake a homemade chocolate cake.
 But ask me to cook breakfast, and you’d get a comically, ridiculously bad meal.
 Eggs were overcooked.
 Toast was burnt.
 And the biggest offense: hash browns were soggy.
 I now know that my problem was stirring.
 You shouldn’t stir if you want crispy hash browns.